Comparison of temperatures

 Your expert tour guides will be able to provide you with detailed information about the country, people, history, culture etc., and offer advice and assistance for organising your trip.
 They can also help with room allocation and look forward to welcoming you with initial information.
-Here you will find out all you need to know and useful information about the trip.
-We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Spain has to offer, and learn all about the country and its people.
+We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Andalusia has to offer, and learn all about the country and its people.

 Although your trip already includes a comprehensive package, you also have the option of choosing added extras on arrival.

 Explorer package: The package includes the 3 unique full day excursions “Granada incl.
 Alhambra and Nasrid Palace“, “Seville“ and “White Villages & Marbella“: only £229* per person.

 Half board: The Package includes 7x tasty evening meals: only £99* per person.

 * Package prices may vary when booking on site.

 The euro has been the official currency in Spain since 2002.
 Exchange rate (as at January 2024): 1 GBP = 1.16 EUR; 1 EUR = 0.86 GBP.

 Purchases can be paid for in cash and using the most popular credit cards.
 This payment system is typical in Spanish shops; the symbols of credit cards accepted are usually displayed at the entrance to shops.
 Passports are required when paying by credit card.
 Travellers’ cheques (in dollars or Euro) can also be cashed in banks.
 It is also possible to withdraw cash from ATMs using EC/Maestro cards but high fees may be charged by the respective bank.